 The revised text is as follows:

 “The Software-defined radio access network (SDRAN) is the RAN including fronthaul and backhaul, where the centralized controller enables both seamless handover and dynamic resource allocation by a clear separation from data forwarding plane in heterogeneous RAN environment.
+Here, software defined networking (SDN) is reposnsible for providing an abstraction of network resources through well-defined application programming interfaces.
+This abstraction enables SDRAN to simplify network operation (e.g., mobility management entity) across heterogeneous technologies.
+The centralized controller enabled by SDN allows for achieving flexible resource management of RAN under homogeneous and heterogeneous environment.
 This trend also introduces new challenges in seamless mobility because RANs require the shared nature of radio spectrum for mobile users in small cell environment.”

 Add the sentence for the innovation of this use case (Lines 15-18 in Page 98).